CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers connection-retry

-Configures the time interval at which BGP  attempts to connect to a peer after a failure.
+Configures the time interval at which BGP attempts to connect to a peer in the peer group after a failure.
 You can specify a value between 1 and 65535.
-If you specify `auto`, the global value is used.
+If you specify `auto`, BGP uses the global value.

 The default setting is `auto`.